What is Expected Value (EV)?

 Why Expected Value Matters for Karma Betting

-On the Real app, you want to find situations where the "true" probability of an outcome (estimated from sportsbook odds) differs from the payout odds offered by Real.
-When Real offers better odds than the true probability suggests, you have a positive EV bet.
+On the Real app, you want to find situations where Real offers better odds than fair value as determined from sportsbooks odds, giving you a positive EV bet.

 Key Insight

-Sportsbooks are generally more accurate at setting odds because they have more sophisticated models and handle much larger volumes.
+Sportsbooks are generally more accurate at setting odds because they have more sophisticated models and pay for the absolute highest-frequency data.
 By using sportsbook odds to estimate true probabilities, we can identify when Real is offering favorable bets.

 What are "No-Vig" Probabilities?

 Sportsbooks build in a profit margin called "vig" or "juice."
-For example, both sides of a bet might have -110 odds, implying a 52.4% probability each, totaling 104.8%.
+For example, both sides of a bet might have -110 odds.
+This would imply a 52.4% win probability for each side, totaling 104.8%.
 The extra 4.8% is the vig.

-To get true probabilities, we remove this vig by normalizing the implied probabilities so they add up to 100%.
+To get fair value probabilities, we remove this vig by normalizing the implied probabilities so they add up to 100%.
 The calculator does this for you; this is simply for informational purposes.

 No-Vig Example: